Called: 2019 (New York Bar); 2023 (England & Wales)

 Career & Background

-Lauren joins G37 Chambers as a pupil, bringing substantial experience in international law.
+Lauren joins G37 Chambers as a pupil barrister, bringing substantial experience in international law.

 Before transferring to the independent Bar, Lauren practised as a Senior Associate at Omnia Strategy LLP, the firm founded and led by Cherie Blair CBE KC.
 She acted on a range of complex disputes, including high-profile matters, across public international law, international criminal law, and human rights.
 She appeared in and advised on proceedings before the International Court of Justice, the International Tribunal for the Law of the Sea, and regional human rights courts and tribunals.
 She also took part in a significant investigation into allegations of human rights abuses, which included field deployment in Central Africa.
 Her practice further encompassed investment arbitration and annulment proceedings for both individuals and States, as well as advising multinational corporations on the implementation of the UN Guiding Principles on Business and Human Rights.